Biography

 1917

-She participates in the reintroduction of the comedy The Mysterious Jimmy Samson, performed by an amateur company at the Ateneu de Sant Gervasi.
+She appeared in the play El misteriós Jimmy Samson (Alias Jimmy Valentine), by Paul Armstrong, performed by an amateur theatre group at the Ateneu de Sant Gervasi.
 Rodoreda played the role of Ketty.

 1919